The Saved Birthday Trip

 Florida, USA

-The Saved Birthday Trip At the service station, the mechanic explained the water pump needed to be replaced.
+At the service station, the mechanic explained the water pump needed to be replaced.
 The cost, plus the tow, would be $135.
 Mom started crying and pulled me aside.
 She explained we wouldn’t have enough money to go anywhere but home, and we’d have to save up to go somewhere else for my birthday later.
 I was disappointed but tried not to show it, knowing even at that age that we didn’t have much money.

-The next thing I knew the police officer came in the door of the service station.
+The next thing I knew, the police officer came in the door of the service station.
 He walked up to me with a wrapped present, handed it to me, and wished me a happy birthday.
 Then he paid the mechanic for the repairs and tow.

 Originally published as HeroicStories #676 on Oct 14, 2006